 Feeling stressed?
-Your to-do list keeps growing faster than you can cope?
-Long hours in office, and then more work at home and on weekends?
+Does your to-do list keep growing faster than you can cope?
+Long hours in the office, and then more work at home and on weekends?

 Take some time to reflect on what’s behind all this.
 Not everything is always under your control, but surely there are things that you can fix some of your work habits.
 Here is a list of 10 work patterns that most of us can improve on.